rgriola/google-search-me/COPILOT_RULES.md

 # COPILOT DEVELOPMENT RULES & SAFETY GUIDELINES

+## 🚨 CRITICAL: DO NOT BREAK WORKING CODE
+**⚠️ BEFORE ANY REFACTORING OR CODE CHANGES:**
+1. **Test existing functionality FIRST** - if it works, document what works
+2. **Never alter working forms, API endpoints, or user-facing features** without explicit permission
+3. **When refactoring is requested:**
+   - Ask which specific part needs refactoring
+   - Preserve all working functionality
+   - Test each change incrementally
+   - If something breaks, revert immediately
+4. **Photo loading, form submissions, and dialog systems are CRITICAL** - do not modify selectors, container IDs, or API calls unless specifically broken
+5. **If user says "it's working now" - STOP CHANGES** to that component

 ## 🎯 CURRENT PROJECT CONTEXT
 -coding guideline:
 - NO PROXY FUCTIONS (proxy delegation methods) - use direct function calls instead.